stephanflumm/De10nano-FPGA-Sensorless-BLDCM-controller/README.md

-# De10nano based FPGA sensorless controller for small UAV BLDC
+# De10nano FPGA sensorless controller for small UAV BLDC
+This repository documents the creation of a FPGA controller, based on reference AVR C code.

+This repository is split into two sections:
+1. AVR reference code
+2. FPGA files